radlakha/AutoMLChurnPredict/Set_Up.md

 3. Change the absolute paths inside the streamlit app to corresponding absolute paths on your computer.

-4. Run the app from conda prompt using streamlit run Home.py (Make sure you change your directory's path to point to the app's location using cd before running this command)
+4. Run the app from conda prompt using streamlit run Home.py Use command activate to switch to env you created above if necessary conda activate env5
+(Make sure you change your directory's path to point to the app's location using cd before running this command)